AYAN-AMBESH/Ambarsariya/README.md

 ## Installation

 #### Downloading and installing steps:
-git clone the repository on your system: `git clone https://github.com/AYAN-AMBESH/Ambarsariya.git ` install the requirements on your system: `pip install -r requirements.txt`
+git clone the repository on your system: `git clone https://github.com/AYAN-AMBESH/Ambarsariya.git`. install the requirements on your system: `pip install -r requirements.txt`.

 ## Usage and Commands